Nicholson Museum research projects

 This volume will encapsulate the majesty of the Greek country side and Classical archaeological monuments as Woodhouse found them on his travels in the early 20th century.

 Tomb VI, Asproyi, Cyprus

-This project is currently being undertaken by Professor Hector Catling former Senior Assistant Keeper at the Ashmolean Museum, Honorary Fellow of St John’s College Oxford and former Director of the British School at Athens
+This project was undertaken by the late Professor Hector Catling former Senior Assistant Keeper at the Ashmolean Museum, Honorary Fellow of St John’s College Oxford and former Director of the British School at Athens

-Professor Catling, is currently undertaking research on the material from Tomb IV at the site of Asproyi, Kouklia (Paleopaphos) in Cyprus in preparation for publication.
+The late Professor Catling, completed research on the material from Tomb IV at the site of Asproyi, Kouklia (Paleopaphos) in Cyprus in preparation for publication.
 The material was excavated during the St Andrews University and Liverpool Museum expedition to Cyprus in 1954.
 A portion of the material from the tombs was given to the Nicholson Museum during the Curatorship of J.R.
 Stewart, another prominent Cypriot archaeologist.
 The material in the Nicholson includes ceramics, ivory and bone artefacts and some metals.
 The material dates to the late thirteenth and early twelfth centuries BC.